Rashed Al-Majed: Early life

-Early life and beginnings

-Almajid’s artistic journey started at the age of 15, specifically when his teacher Hamad Al-Hamad appreciated his talent and predicted a bright future for him.
+Rashed Almajid was born to a Saudi father and Bahraini mother on 27 July 1969 in Manama, Bahrain.
+Almajid has two brothers and four sisters.
+Almajid spent most of his childhood in Bahrain and obtained a high school diploma there.
+Almajid's artistic journey started at the age of 15, specifically when his teacher Hamad Al-Hamad appreciated his talent and predicted a bright future for him.
 His teacher also wrote many of the melodies of his early songs.
-Almajid’s first song Hilwa ya al bahrinya (You pretty Bahraini girl) was broadcast through Bahrain TV in the show Bab Asindibad (Sinbads Door).
+Almajid's first song Hilwa Ya Al Bahrainiya (You Pretty Bahraini girl) was broadcast through Bahrain TV in the show Bab Asindibad (Sinbads Door).

+Career beginnings

-Almajid’s first public album went to market late 1984 which was called Aah Ya Qalbi (Oh My Heart) while Almajid was still fifteen.
+Almajid's first public album went to market late 1984 which was called Aah Ya Qalbi (Oh My Heart) while Almajid was still fifteen.
 The album included five songs of which most were co-produced with his teacher Hamad Al-Hamad.
 The most famous of these songs was Al-Barha (Yesterday), which was the opening theme of the show Nimr Bin Idwan.

 In the year 1986, Almajid released his second album titled Lee Bint Aam.
 A song from that album with the same title had the biggest success and the best response from fans especially in Arab States of the Persian Gulf.

 In the year 1987, Almajid released the album Khal Al-Taghali in the style of Arabian Jalissa where a lot of Oud sounds were used.
-This year was a very important year in Almajid’s career as it was the first time he was chosen to sing in the Ginadryah festival in Saudi Arabia.
+This year was a very important year in Almajid's career as it was the first time he was chosen to sing in the Ginadryah festival in Saudi Arabia.
 His performance lasted 45 minutes and was created and orchestrated by Al-Hamad, who used a lot of folklore and contemporary Arabian melodies.

 In 1988 and 1989, Almajid released three albums: one Jalissa style and two studio albums.
 Some of the most famous hits from these albums include: Jatini Taqoli, Sayyad Al-Ghawani, Qasat Daiaa Abaid, Dai’atni, Wadatni, etc.

 In 1990, Almajid released an album entitled, Tal Intithari, which was produced with Tawkeelat co-operation for artistic productions.
 In the same year, he also released the album Hoob Al-Watan which coincides with the Iraqi Invasion of Kuwait.
 Hoob Al-Watan (Love of Country) was one of the most praised works of Almajid and the first album to be released by Aljazeera Arts and Productions (Which Almajid later bought).
 Then in the year 1992, he released the album called Abshar Min.
 This album further elevated Almajid's status in the market.
 Two of the most famous songs of that album were: Ayooni and Ma Yanfa.